MikroElektronika/mikrosdk_click_v2/clicks/thunderemu/README.md

 ## Note

-> Thunder EMU click should be used in combination with a Thunder click which detects a lightning presence.
+> Thunder EMU Click should be used in combination with a Thunder Click which detects a lightning presence.
 The emulator is calibrated for ranges of up to 15cm from the sensor board.
-It's recommended to distant both click boards from their development boards using a Shuttle click to reduce the board noise that can affect the sensor and emulator performance.
+It's recommended to distant both Click boards from their development boards using a Shuttle Click to reduce the board noise that can affect the sensor and emulator performance.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).